The rate of change of a function

 We call that limit the function f '(x) -- "f-prime of x" -- and when that limit exists, we say that f itself is differentiable at x, and that f has a derivative.

-And so we are taking the limit of the difference quotient as h approaches 0.
+And so we take the limit of the difference quotient as h approaches 0.
 When that limit exists, that means that the difference quotient can be made as close to that limit -- "f '(x)" -- as we please.
 (Lesson 2.)

 As for x, we are to regard it as fixed.
 It is the specific value at which we are evaluating f '(x).